 Bud Balla

-Bud Balla is the first physical product I’ve designed and developed independently.
+Bud Balla is the first physical product I’ve designed and developed.
 What began as a concept evolved into a fully engineered object through iterative prototyping, CAD modeling, and hands-on manufacturing experimentation.

-This project marked a shift from purely digital creative work into physical product invention and engineering execution in addition to being solo project I've worked on for the past year and it actively continues to evolve.
+This project marked a shift from purely digital creative work into physical product design and engineering and is actively evolving.
 During this project I've been responsible for:

 Challenge

-Designing a physical consumer product required solving for:
+Designing a physical consumer product required a number of design challenges to overcome.

 Functional ergonomics